ABC Radio News, top of the hour, talking about all of what the positive job outlook.

 Who the hell pays for the nonprofits?

-Nonprofits a bunch of crap anyway.
+Nonprofits are a bunch of crap anyway.

-Not all of them, but I'm just telling the whole the whole premise here that there's some virtue in this stuff.
+Not all of them, but I'm just telling the hold the whole premise here that there's some virtue in this stuff and there's no virtue in profit.

 It's just vile and ugly.